heyimcarlos/zero2prod/README.md

 ### Errors

+#### What makes a good error?

+- Provides a simplified (Display) and a extended (Debug) version tuned for multiple audiences.
+- Provides the possibility to look at the underlying cause of the error, if any (source).

 When an operation does not produce the desired outcome, we're dealing with an error.

 Errors can also be distinguished based on their location: